storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

-To be fair, there are some random variables that can have infinite variance, such as the [Cauchy](https://en.wikipedia.org/wiki/Cauchy_distribution) or [Pareto](https://en.wikipedia.org/wiki/Pareto_distribution) distributions, but these are extremely rare for you to cross paths.
+To be fair, there are some random variables that can have infinite variance, such as the [Cauchy](https://en.wikipedia.org/wiki/Cauchy_distribution) or [Pareto](https://en.wikipedia.org/wiki/Pareto_distribution) distributions, but these are extremely rare for you to cross paths with.

 Another thing to note is that instead of the Chebyshev's inequality, we could have used the [Chernoff bound](https://en.wikipedia.org/wiki/Chernoff_bound)